 Among the Gola, circumcision is the most important initiation rite for a young boy.
 It is regarded as a time of cleansing and putting away of the "filth" of life.
 Circumcision is considered a type of rebirth, and death to one's former self.
 It is also a form of affiliation with the gods.
 For a month after circumcision, the boy is secluded and can talk to no one.
 Afterwards, he is showered with gifts of chickens, beer, and arrows.
 He is then considered a man-a responsible person who must show respect to his family members and elders.
 As a man, he can become a member of various religious cults.

-The Gola are about mostly Muslim.
+The Gola are mostly Muslim.
 Theirs is a religion of works based on five basic "pillars."
 Muslims must affirm that "there is no god but Allah, and Mohammed is his prophet."
 They are also required to pray five times a day, give alms to the poor, fast during the month of Ramadan, and try to make at least one pilgrimage to Mecca.